 Age: Dec. at 67 (1867-1934)

 Rosalind Elsie Franklin (25 July 1920 – 16 April 1958) was an English chemist and X-ray crystallographer whose work was central to the understanding of the molecular structures of DNA (deoxyribonucleic acid), RNA (ribonucleic acid), viruses, coal, and graphite.
 Although her works on coal and viruses were appreciated in her lifetime, her contributions to the discovery of the structure of DNA were largely recognised posthumously.
 Born to a prominent British Jewish family, Franklin was educated at a private day school at Norland Place in West London, Lindores School for Young Ladies in Sussex, and St Paul's Girls' School, London.
 Then she studied the Natural Sciences Tripos at Newnham College, ...more on Wikipedia

 Age: Dec. at 38 (1920-1958)

-Stephanie Louise Kwolek was an American chemist, whose career at the DuPont company covered over forty years.
-She is best known for inventing the first of a family of synthetic fibers of exceptional strength and stiffness: poly-paraphenylene terephthalamide—better known as Kevlar.
+Stephanie Louise Kwolek (July 31, 1923 – June 18, 2014) was an American chemist who is known for inventing Kevlar.
+She was of Polish heritage and her career at the DuPont company spanned over 40 years.
+She discovered the first of a family of synthetic fibres of exceptional strength and stiffness: poly-paraphenylene terephthalamide.
 For her discovery, Kwolek was awarded the DuPont company's Lavoisier Medal for outstanding technical achievement.
 As of February 2015, she was the only female employee to have received that honor.
 In 1995 she became the fourth woman to be added to the National Inventors Hall of Fame.
-Kwolek won numerous awards for her work in polymer chemistry, including the National Medal of Technology, the IRI Achievement Award ...more on Wikipedia
+Kwolek won numerous awards for her work in polymer chemistry, including the ...more on Wikipedia

 Age: Dec. at 91 (1923-2014)